If you are a beginner and do not know much about the CLAT examination, let me explain it to you in a very easy and understandable manner.

 I am Snigdha Gupta, and for the last 15 years, I have been guiding and mentoring students preparing for CLAT.
 Having personally appeared for and cleared competitive examinations, as well as working closely with thousands of aspirants, I clearly understand what it actually takes to succeed in this exam.

-Understanding the CLAT Examination (Basic Introduction):
+Basic Introduction of the CLAT Examination

-• English Language
+1. English Language

-• General Knowledge (GK)
+2. General Knowledge

-• Legal Reasoning
+3. Legal Reasoning

-• Logical Reasoning
+4. Logical Reasoning

-• Quantitative Techniques
+5. Quantitative Techniques

 The Three Core Foundation of CLAT Preparation: